valr300/OSPaypalIpn/README.md

  When ready, go inworld and  trigger some rentals, or paypal donations, or whatever you want to test with.
  When the paypal web page appear, simply proceed, enter your "sandbox personal email"  given in your developer account. after a few seconds yous should see the transactions completed if everything went ok.

  If everything went ok, you can do the ultimate test in looking in the database :

-         . select * from Paypal.Paypals order by Payment_date desc
+         . select * from Paypal.Paypal_Stats

  You should see your avatarname and amont paid on the first line.

  Some points to consider :

          .
-The notify_url must be a https, so you must have configured your ssh on your website in order for this to work,  it will also reject anything that does not match your email address configured in step 2.
+The notify_url must be a secured link (https), so you must have configured your ssl on your website in order for this to work, else it wont work.
          .
+Anything that does not match your email address configured in step 2 will be rejected.
-The InworkdIpn_Url will reject anything that does not come from local. you should reference InworldIpn_url with 127.0.0.1 as this is not accessible from outside.
+         .
+The InworkdIpn_Url will reject anything that does not come from local.
+         .
+You should reference InworldIpn_url with 127.0.0.1 as this is not accessible from outside.
          .
 As stated per paypal, there could be some delay before you receive the IPN, could even take hours or days, so don't expect this to be instantaneous.
 For more information on how the timedout are defined inworld see the readme tha comes with the OSPaypalIpn package inworld.